 Food and drink: From snack to luxury dinner

 In the more than 20 years that I have now been travelling the island, an incredible amount has happened in the area of gastronomy.
 For the small hunger, for example, small snack bars and cafes of high standard have been established.
-First of all, there’s Deli Gasta in Broadford, which serves excellent sandwiches ranging from pulled pork to vegan,

 All the way up north, the Skye Pie Café serves its signature pies with fish or meat but also in vegetarian variations.
 Almost legendary is the Oyster Shed in Carbost near the Talisker Distillery.
 Here you can slurp down freshly caught oysters.